 • Chair, Program Development and Global Outreach – my responsibilities included elevating global awareness for Society initiatives.

-• Secured global subject matter experts to headline monthly 60 minute telephonic – interactive seminars with Society membership which I produced and moderated.
+• Secured global subject matter experts to headline monthly 60 minute telephonic – interactive seminars produced for Society membership.

-• These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in Society initiatives.
+• These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in IA initiatives.